 Zero vs Net-Zero

-So, finesse all that and basically avoid the need to import as far as possible at all in winter, given that the bulk of energy imports is commonly for heat.
-Insulate well enough that you only very rarely need heating at all, and be a real "zero" not "net-zero".
-Now maybe slap on some PV anyway and become a net generator and a grid hero!
+So, finesse all that and basically avoid the need to import as far as possible at all in winter.
+The bulk of energy import is commonly for heat.
+Insulate well enough that you only very rarely need heating at all.
+Be a real "zero" not "net-zero".
+Now maybe slap on some PV anyway.
+Become a net generator and a grid hero!

-(At some point soon battery prices and appliance demands may drop enough to make becoming near zero on electricity—eg light—sensible, but don't hold your breath; that's still a lot of storage!)
+(At some point soon battery prices and appliance demands may drop enough to make becoming near zero on electricity—eg light—sensible.
+But don't hold your breath.
+That's still a lot

 Solar PV vs Thermal, Storage, Sunamp

-If you have access to a watercourse then you may have the possibility of hydro power; excellent if you can have it!
+If you have access to a watercourse then you may have the possibility of hydro power.
+Excellent if you can do it!

-Because renewables are usually intermittent, some sort of storage is beneficial, from second to second or season to season.
-Even if you have a grid connection, some storage may help if there is a power outage, and you may also save the carbon footprint from the few percent losses incurred in sending power back and forth over the local distribution network in particular.
-At some point soon the grid may be 'full' for parts of the day (eg at solar noon from PV) and storage may help you hang on the the energy for when you or the grid can use it later.
+Because renewables are usually intermittent, some sort of storage is beneficial.
+From second to second or season to season.
+Even if you have a grid connection, some storage may help if there is a power outage.
+You may also save the carbon footprint from the few percent losses incurred in sending power back and forth over the local distribution network.
+At some point soon the grid may be 'full' for parts of the day (eg at solar noon from PV).
+So storage may help you hang on the the energy for when you or the grid can use it later.

-Storage can be in many forms, but heat (eg hot water tanks) and electrical (in batteries) are common.
-Stored heat is less versatile than stored electricity, but if what you want is heat, eg for a bath, it's good.
+Storage exists in many forms.
+Heat (eg hot water tanks) and electrical (in batteries) are two.
+Stored heat is less versatile than stored electricity.
+But if what you want is heat, eg for a bath, it's good.

-Hot water tanks have been with us for a long time, but though water's heat capacity is good, we can do better.
-It is also much harder to retain heat in a hot water tank than appearances suggest, and typical standards only deal with retaining heat for relatively few hours.
-In a world powered by intermittents, a much better rule of thumb is a few days' retention.
+Hot water tanks have been with us for a long time.
+Water's heat capacity is good, but we can do better.
+It is also harder to keep heat in a hot water tank than you might think.
+Typical standards only deal with retaining heat for relatively few hours.
+In a world powered by intermittents, a much better rule of thumb is a few days' storage.

-Sunamp heat batteries, for example, store heat in phase-change materials far more densely than water can manage, and are insulated with vacuum panels so heat leaks out far more slowly than for a water tank.
+Sunamp heat batteries, for example, store heat in phase-change materials far more densely than water can manage.
+They are insulated with vacuum panels so heat leaks out far more slowly than from a water tank.

-The house has one Sunamp Heat Battery in the kitchen to provide instant hot water, and a second in the basement with an expansion unit.
+The house has one Sunamp Heat Battery in the kitchen to provide instant hot water.
+A second in the basement with an expansion unit.
 There is a third Sunamp unit and small pressurised circuit to feed two towel rails in the bathroom and en-suite.
-The batteries run on Economy 7 tariff, charging overnight at lower cost.
+The batteries run on Economy 7 tariff.
+They charge overnight at lower cost.

-See also The House at Mill Orchard as an example of how to build an efficient livable home from scratch, from getting planning permission to moving in, and continued monitoring.
-This house has a Sunamp too, replacing a far larger water tank which leaked enough heat to make the adjacent room uncomfortably warm; the Sunamp has no such issues.
+See [archive] The House at Mill Orchard.
+How to build an efficient liveable home from scratch.
+From getting planning permission to moving in.
+This house has a Sunamp too.
+It replaced a far larger water tank.
+The tank leaked enough heat to make the adjacent room uncomfortably warm.
+The new Sunamp has no such issues.